Subtransmission Grid Control via Online Feedback Optimization

+As the \ac{OFO} controller ultimately drives the system to the solution of the optimization problem \eqref{eq:op_problem}, it is natural to consider whether \eqref{eq:op_problem} could be solved in the first place, and its solution used as set-points for the grid actuators.
+This potential approach will be referred to as Offline Optimization, as no online information (measurements) is incorporated in the decision.

-The key difference between Offline Optimization and \ac{OFO} is that the former makes decisions based on a model, whereas the latter makes decisions based on a measurement, see Figure~\ref{fig:block_diagram_offline_vs_OFO}.
+The key difference between Offline Optimization and \ac{OFO} is that the former makes decisions based on a model and on an estimate of the disturbances, whereas the latter makes decisions based on repeated measurements, see Figure~\ref{fig:block_diagram_offline_vs_OFO}.
 With perfect model information, both approaches converge to a locally optimal operation point $(u^\star,y^\star)$.
-For that, Offline Optimization needs to know the sensitivity $\nabla_u h(u,d)$, the model $h(u,d)$, and disturbance $d$. \ac{OFO}, instead, only requires the sensitivity $\nabla_u h(u,d)$ because it substitutes the model with a measurement.
+For that, Offline Optimization needs to know the sensitivity $\nabla_u h(u,d)$ (as it is typically employed in the numerical optimization procedure), the model $h(u,d)$, and disturbance $d$. \ac{OFO}, instead, only requires the sensitivity $\nabla_u h(u,d)$, because it substitutes the model evaluation with a measurement from the plant.
 In the presence of model mismatch, both Offline Optimization and \ac{OFO} necessarily converge to suboptimal points.
-When using Offline Optimization this suboptimally can result in constraint violation and potential damage to equipment. \ac{OFO} controllers instead guarantee constraint satisfaction at steady-state thanks to including repeated measurements as feedback from the system.
-For a more in-depth comparison between \ac{OPF} and \ac{OFO} see Table~\ref{tab:comparision_optimization}.
+When using Offline Optimization, this suboptimality can yield constraint violations that may not be tolerable by the grid. \ac{OFO} controllers, instead, guarantee constraint satisfaction at steady-state thanks to including repeated measurements of the constrained variables as feedback from the system.
+For a more in-depth comparison between the offline solution of the \ac{OPF} and \ac{OFO}, see Table~\ref{tab:comparision_optimization}.
 For a comparison with extremum seeking, model predictive control, and modifier adaptation, see~\cite{hauswirth2021optimization}.